Concept of materiality

 sdgs07e sdgs12e sdgs13e sdgs17e

-• Promotion of diversity (women, localization/globalization, employment of people with disabilities, etc.)
+(women, localization, global talent, employment of people with disabilities, etc.)

 sdgs03e sdgs05e sdgs08e sdgs10e